DespinaJoann/distr_systems_assigmnment_2024_25/README.md

 # **Voluntia**

 ## **Project Overview**
-**Voluntia** is a backend solution developed as part of the course "Distributed Systems" at Harokopio University of Athens (HUA) during the academic year 2024-2025.
+**Voluntia** is a backend solution developed as part of the course "Distributed Systems" at Harokopio University of Athens (`HUA`) during the academic year 2024-2025.

 Authored by *Despina Ioanna Chalkiadaki* and *Vasiliki Maria Koutsi*, this project provides a robust backend system for managing volunteers, events, and organizations.
-Built using Spring Boot, it integrates Hibernate ORM for seamless database interactions with PostgreSQL and ensures secure authentication with Spring Security.
+Built using `Spring Boot`, it integrates `Hibernate ORM` for seamless database interactions with `PostgreSQL` and ensures secure authentication with `Spring Security`.

-This API powers a volunteer management platform by offering core endpoints for user and event operations.
+This `API` powers a volunteer management platform by offering core endpoints for user and event operations.

 ---